 Instruction.
-Includes expenses for all activities that are part of an institution's instructional program.
+This category includes expenses for all activities that are part of an institution's instructional program.
 Include expenses for credit and non-credit courses; for academic, vocational, and technical instruction; for developmental and tutorial instruction; and for regular, special, and extension sessions.